cs3110/textbook/basics/if_expressions.md

 [types]: http://caml.inria.fr/pub/docs/manual-ocaml/types.html

-We're going to be write "has type" a lot, so let's introduce a more compact notation for it.
+We're going to be writing "has type" a lot, so let's introduce a more compact notation for it.
 Whenever we would write "`e` has type `t`", let's instead write `e : t`.
 The colon is pronounced "has type".
 This usage of colon is consistent with how the toplevel responds after it evaluates an expression